t-muthuri/building-permit-cost-calculator-fe/README.md

 * [] Approval cost calcuator
 * [] Construction articles news scrapper
 * [] Add circleci and code linting
+* [] Update folder structure in README
+* [] set up an automated build server - research on how to do this first

 <!--
 - determine the purpose and scope of the software